 July 1961: Sam’s attorney and friend William J. Corrigan suffers a stroke and dies.
 Young Boston attorney F. Lee Bailey flies to Cleveland to visit Sam’s brother Stephen and agrees to represent Sam.

 August 1961: Chicago Tribune reporter Paul Holmes publishes The Sheppard Murder Case.
 It appears on the bestseller list for 14 weeks.

 May 20, 1962: Myrtle Irene Fray, 64, sister of Eberling’s employer Ethel May Durkin, is beaten to death.
 The murder is unsolved.

 February 1963: Thomas Reese, Marilyn’s father, commits suicide.
 Ohio Parole Board denies Sam’s request for parole.

 April 13, 1963: Bailey files a new habeas corpus petition in U.S. District Court, arguing that prejudicial publicity surrounding the 1954 trial violated Sam’s right to due process.

-September 1963: TV program “The Fugitive” about a doctor wrongly accused of murdering his wife first airs.
+September 1963: TV program “The Fugitive,” about a doctor wrongly accused of murdering his wife, airs.